 The key to mastering this process is to identify and complete the tasks that align with your major goal.
 Below is a quick guide on how to identify the correct tasks to focus on, which will help you accomplish your end goal.

-The traditional application of the Theory of Constraints is for factories and businesses that have complex dependencies, but a simplified version can easily be applied to startups and regular businesses.
+The traditional application of the Theory of Constraints is for factories and businesses that have complex dependencies.
+However, a simplified version can easily be applied to startups and small businesses.

-There’s a lot of advice out there for goal setting, so I’m just going to touch on a few points.
+There’s a lot of advice out there for goal setting, so this article is just going to touch on a few points.

 - This goal can apply to anything.
 Your goal can be to hire a team of 7 superstars, get more leads, bring in more revenue, get more customers, lower stress, or anything else that will result in business success.

-- You need to live, breath and believe your goals.
-I believe in manifestation.
+- You need to live, breathe and believe your goals.
+Manifestation is a good practice.
 This refers to seeing something as true, so your subconscious drives you to do what you need to in order to make it true.
 For example, if you believe you’re an entrepreneur, you will act like one, and eventually become one.
-But don’t forget; you must be able to accurately visualize the goal.
+But don’t forget: you must be able to accurately visualize the goal.

 - Your organization needs to revisit the goal regularly, whether it’s monthly, daily or hourly.
 You need to be tied to it, and put everything behind it.
-If the tasks that your team is working on are not directly tied to achieving a goal, then drop those tasks (more on that later).
-You need to put your full time and efforts behind your goal.
+Drop the tasks that aren’t directly tied to achieving a goal.